|Rewards Rating:||4.3 / 5|

 - 5th night free on reward bookings – One of the most valuable Hilton Honors perks, elite status members enjoy the fifth night free on rewards stays.
 This can save hundreds on pricier vacations.

-Additionally, you can be bumped up to diamond status any year you spend at least $40,000 on your Hilton Ascend card.
+Additionally, you can be bumped up to diamond status any year you spend at least $40,000 on your Hilton Surpass card.
 This is a pretty high spend threshold to reach, but if you can meet it, you’ll enjoy even plusher perks – including executive lounge access at participating properties.

 See Related: The benefits of elite status with Hilton Honors,

-On top of elite status perks, Hilton Honors Ascend cardholders get 10 free Priority Pass lounge passes each year.
+On top of elite status perks, Hilton Honors Surpass cardholders get 10 free Priority Pass lounge passes each year.
 There are more than 1,200 of these plush lounges around the globe, so you can enjoy a bit of extra comfort wherever you are travelling.

 See Related: Guide to Priority Pass lounges

-Unfortunately, the Priority Pass lounge passes that come with the Ascend card don’t include any guest access.
+Unfortunately, the Priority Pass lounge passes that come with the Surpass card don’t include any guest access.
 If you want to bring a fellow traveler into the lounge, you will either need to use one of your 10 passes or purchase their individual entrance.

 If unlimited lounge access – including the ability to bring guests – is an important perk for your travels, the luxury Hilton Honors American Express Aspire Card allows you to visit Priority Pass lounges as many times as you’d like with two complimentary guests.